arnabdey73/resume/Arnab-Dey-DevOps-Engineer.md

 ### **DevOps Engineer – AFRY Digital Solutions AB** *(May 2025 – Present)*

-- Designed and deployed a **GitOps-based single-node deployment platform** with ArgoCD, K3s, Prometheus, Grafana, sealed-secrets, and cert-manager to support automated, repeatable platform delivery and stronger pipeline observability.
+- Designed and deployed a **GitOps-based single-node deployment platform** with ArgoCD, **K3s**, Prometheus, Grafana, sealed-secrets, and cert-manager to support automated, repeatable platform delivery and stronger pipeline observability.
-- Improved a Kubernetes-based delivery platform by strengthening deployment consistency, observability, and infrastructure automation for more reliable day-to-day operations.
+- Improved a **self-managed Kubernetes** delivery platform by strengthening deployment consistency, observability, and infrastructure automation for more reliable day-to-day operations in a developer-facing environment.
 - Maintained the GitOps platform as a live demo project to showcase cloud-native delivery patterns ([GitHub repository](https://github.com/arnabdey73/single-node-gitops)).

 **Assignment: Ericsson AB**